 What doesn’t change is the drug market.
 “The production and distribution is still in place,” Spector says.
 “But I think we’re going to see a lot more violence, maybe not immediately but in the foreseeable future.”

 David Ramirez, a former federal law enforcement officer, spent decades investigating and arresting drug cartel members before retiring in 2009.
 Ramirez says the arrest of another kingpin is always a political victory but ultimately doesn’t make a dent in the drug market.

 As a rookie U.S. Border Patrol agent, Ramirez arrested Amado Carrillo Fuentes in the 1980s—later released by federal prosecutors—before he became the infamous “Lord of the Skies” and kingpin of the Juarez Cartel.
 Later, Ramirez became part of an elite group of covert agents in the Immigration and Naturalization Services, investigating organized crime.
 The INS was dissolved and repurposed into U.S. Customs and Border Protection under the massive new U.S. Department of Homeland Security.
 Ramirez retired in 2009.

 “It frustrates me that we’ve been fighting the drug war for more than 40 years and arrested countless kingpins but we’re still in the same situation,” he says.
 “They talk as if it’s going to slow down the drug flow, but it does nothing.
 We need to stop the demand on our side of the border.”

 The Sinaloa Cartel basically organized the drug smuggling structure in the western hemisphere back in the ‘60s and ‘70s, he says.
 “The structure is already there—you don’t need Chapo Guzman.
-They’ll just put somebody else in his place.”If you like what you just read, click HERE to donate now.
+They’ll just put somebody else in his place.”To support journalism like this, donate to the Texas Observer.